mynameisvasco/WebWindow/README.md

 # Usage instructions

-Unless you want to change the `WebWindow` library itself, you do not need to build this repo yourself.
-If you just want to use it in an app, grab the [prebuilt NuGet package](https://www.nuget.org/packages/WebWindow) or follow [these 'hello world' example steps](https://blog.stevensanderson.com/2019/11/18/2019-11-18-webwindow-a-cross-platform-webview-for-dotnet-core/).
+Unless you want to change the `WebWindowX` library itself, you do not need to build this repo yourself.
+If you just want to use it in an app, grab the [prebuilt NuGet package](https://www.nuget.org/packages/WebWindowX) or follow [these 'hello world' example steps](https://blog.stevensanderson.com/2019/11/18/2019-11-18-webwindow-a-cross-platform-webview-for-dotnet-core/).

 # How to build this repo

-If you want to build the `WebWindow` library itself, you will need:
+If you want to build the `WebWindowX` library itself, you will need:

  * If you're on Windows:
    * Use Visual Studio with C++ support enabled.
 You *must* build in x64 configuration (*not* AnyCPU, which is the default).